andaze/hugo-jobs/content/vision/guideline/_index.en.md

 weight: 4
 advtitle2: "Vision and Training Policy"
 advtitle3: "VISIONS"
-guideline_description: "In order to spread our vision and identity throughout the company and to align the 'prerequisites' for our staff to work, we have prepared two action guidelines."
+description: "In order to spread our vision and identity throughout the company and to align the 'prerequisites' for our staff to work, we have prepared two action guidelines."

 ---